Greenville County, South Carolina

 • 1990s - Downtown Greenville undergoes revitalization efforts, leading to a resurgence in its economy and cultural offerings

-This timeline provides a condensed summary of the historical journey of Greenville County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Greenville County, South Carolina.